pairshaped/curlingio-docs/docs/club-management/support.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can submit supports requests from within Curling I/O. Support requests submitted any other way may be missed or at a minimum will take longer for a response.
+You can submit supports requests from within Curling IO.
+Support requests submitted any other way may be missed or at a minimum will take longer for a response.

 It's important to differentiate between support requests and feature requests.
 Do not submit feature requests here, instead please use our [feedback board](https://curling.canny.io/clubs) where you can not only post your request but also find and vote on other feature requests.